 After considering all review criteria, summarize the significant strengths and weaknesses of the application.
-Will this project help establish a junior PI's research program and/or enhance an established program?
-Does the project have the potential for "high gain" to balance risk?
-Does the project scope suit the funding level and does it have the potential to exert a sustained powerful influence and/or be an important contribution to the field of SCI psychosocial research?
+Will this project help establish a PI's research program and/or enhance an established program?
+Does the project scope suit the funding category and does it have the potential to exert a sustained powerful influence and/or be an important contribution to the field of SCI psychosocial research?